-As part of Workable's built-in offer letter feature we’ve created a list of common variables that you can use when writing your offer document, e.g.: [salary].
+As part of Workable's built-in e-signature feature, we’ve created a list of common variables that you can use when writing your e-signature document, e.g.: [salary].
 Each common variable has a data type associated with it.
 If you use the [salary] variable you must enter salary in that field (a number, currency, pay period).
 Or for [start_date] you must enter a date.

 Examples of custom offer letter variables: